rmolinamir/hero-slider/ROADMAP.md

 - [x] Add classes to `hero-slider` such as `.Slider`, `.Slide`, etc. The goal is to allow other developers to target my components through CSS and customize their styling.
 - [x] Address the open issues of v2.x.
 - [ ] Optimize the `hero-slider` if it's worth it, optimize for performance but **only when and where** it makes sense.
 COFL.
 Code First, Optimize Later.
-  - [ ] Implement a Logger singleton to easily hide telemetry, this will help to analyze re-render chain to improve performance.
+  - [x] Implement a Logger singleton to easily hide telemetry, this will help to analyze re-render chain to improve performance.
-    - [ ] Telemetry static class could contain decorators to analyze rerenders and performance, not sure if possible in React though.
+    - [x] Telemetry static class could contain decorators to analyze rerenders and performance, not sure if possible in React though.
+ANSWER: Not possible, forgot decorators are limited to classes.
+- [ ] Update docs.
-- [ ] Improve the way Slide `label` works (previously `navDescription`).
+- [ ] Improve the way `Slide` component `label` prop works (previously `navDescription`).
 I think the nav should be the component getting the descriptions, or maybe support both ways with one taking priority over the other.
-But having it in the Slider, at least, feels awkward.
+But having it in the `Slider`, at least, feels awkward.
+- [ ] Add `onDebounce: 'reset' | 'resume'` option/prop to the `Autoplay` module.
-- [ ] **(MAYBE - Depends on how much time I will ultimately invest)** Unit tests for `hero-slider`, especially for the different modules.
+- [ ] Unit tests for `hero-slider`, especially for the most complicated modules.
-- [ ] The case when a Slides is dynamically unmounted is not supported.
-The issue is that this would affect the slide number sequences used by the modules.
+- [ ] The case when a `Slide` is dynamically unmounted is not tested.
+I suspect an issue would arise where it would affect the slide number sequences created by the `Manager` moduled and consumed used by the modules.
 A fix to this would be to, instead of using a number to identify slides, use the Slide refs.
 This would affect the `Controller` module however, and everything that consumes its behavior functions, and possibly other modules, such as `Autoplay`.
 Another option is to always "reshuffle" the slide numbers, although this might be necessary anyway.
-Either way, there is no rush to support this edge case.
-This is a **hero-slider** after all, where data will be static in the vast majority of scenarios.
+Either way, I is no rush to support this edge case.
+I expect data to be static in the vast majority of scenarios.
-- [ ] Add `onDebounce: 'reset' | 'resume'` option/prop to the `Autoplay` module.